Kakegurui: Spin-offs

-Anime series
+Anime

 An anime television series animated by MAPPA aired from July 1 to September 23, 2017, on Tokyo MX, MBS and other channels.
 Yuichiro Hayashi directed the series, Yasuko Kobayashi handled the scripts, and Manabu Akita handled the character designs.
 TECHNOBOYS PULCRAFT GREEN-FUND composed the music for the series.
 The opening theme, "Deal with the Devil", is performed by Tia.
 D-Selections performed the ending theme "LAYon-theLINE".
 The series ran for 12 episodes.
 The series is licensed and streamed outside of Japan by Netflix, while Anime Limited acquired the series for release on home video in the United Kingdom and Ireland.
-Sentai Filmworks released the anime on Blu-ray on November 30, 2021 with a new English dub.
+Sentai Filmworks released the anime on Blu-ray on November 30, 2021, with a new English dub.

-A second season, titled Kakegurui ××, aired from January 8 to March 26, 2019 on MBS, TV Aichi, and other channels.
+A second season, titled Kakegurui ××, aired from January 8 to March 26, 2019, on MBS, TV Aichi, and other channels.
 The cast reprised their roles, and the staff returned for the second season.
 Kiyoshi Matsuda joined Yuichiro Hayashi as director for the second season.
 The second season's opening theme song "Kono Yubi Tomare" (コノユビトマレ) is performed by JUNNA, and the ending theme song "AlegriA" is performed by D-selections.
 The second season ran for 12 episodes.
 Netflix released season 2 outside of Japan on June 13, 2019.